 Q. What probers are Celadon Cards used on?

 A. Currently, any 6” prober or larger that has a probe card holder, planarized chuck and optics that move to the furthest points to be probed will work.
-Single site probe cards such as the VersaTile™ can also be mounted on positioners that have planarization and theta adjustments.
+Single site probe cards such as the VersaTile™ with Advanced Cantilever™ technology can also be mounted on positioners that have planarization and theta adjustments.
 For low current measurements, a Faraday cage or dark box is required.
 Celadon does manufacture probe card holders or probe holding solutions for most brands of probers.
 While most probers can be used, multi-site probing often requires a Celadon probe card holder due to rigidity and planarization requirements.